You’re Not Leading Your Team.

 2. Clarify ownership, decisions, and expectations

-4. Enforce the changes until they stick
+4. Hold the changes until it sticks

 No fluff.
 No theory.
 Just cleaner execution.

-• Delegation keeps breaking down Why does delegation keep failing?
+Delegation keeps breaking down

-• Work comes back wrong or incomplete Why does work keep coming back wrong?
+• Work comes back wrong or incomplete

 What Changes

-• Your team stops waiting on you
+• Your team stops waiting on you for every move

 • Projects move faster with less friction

-Your team runs clean.
+Your team runs cleaner.

 And you stop being the bottleneck.